 Bought a new Car?
 Getting a new insurance policy vs adding it to your existing plan

-- Getting a new insurance policy for your new car
+Car insurance for your next car

 Car ownership in the Philippines is on the rise, and 2026 is no different.
 Many Filipino families aspire to own one or two, depending on the family size and requirements.
 If you look around, many households have two cars - one for work and another for family, business, or leisure use.
 If you are among these statistics or planning to buy your next car soon, it is essential to understand the insurance options.